 Furthermore, impediments to the normal development of executive functioning in young children can have continuing negative effects throughout a child’s developing and adult years.

-It is important to remember that children are not born with executive function skills.
+It is important to remember that children are not born with these skills.
 Instead, they are born with the potential to develop these skills.

 What Is Executive Function Disorder?